Nevenall/bookshelf/README.md

 [![Build Status](https://travis-ci.org/Nevenall/BookShelf.svg?branch=master)](https://travis-ci.org/Nevenall/BookShelf)

-# BookShelf

-BookShelf is a [progressive web app](https://developers.google.com/web/progressive-web-apps/) for serving up notes, documentation, or books as static html fragments.
+BookShelf is a Material Design [progressive web app](https://developers.google.com/web/progressive-web-apps/) template for hosting and navigating static html fragments.

-## Why?

-I do my writing in markdown, using markdown-it with some custom extensions to convert it to html, and none of the existing static html services supported my custom extensions, nor offered a good experience regardless of device, so I made my own.

-As a progressive web app BookShelf gets sent to your browser as a self-contained package.
-Once you've loaded it, you no longer need network connectivity to read any of the pages.
-Also, some smartphones allow installing a progressive web app as if it was a phone app.
+BookShelf has only a small subset of the features other documentation and static site generators do.
+It's essentially a template intended to be forked and customized.

+Some reasons to check it out:

+- Fast, light, and flexible
+- Excellent mobile device support
+- All the benefits of a Progressive Web App
+  - Notably, the entire site can be read offline

-## Running Instances
+## Running Instances (works in progress)

 To see a live instance check out one of these: